-If the engine coolant temperature gauge is no longer in the overheated area, the vehicle can be driven.
+If the engine coolant temperature gauge is no longer in the overheat zone or an overheat DIC message no longer displays, the vehicle can be driven.
 Continue to drive the vehicle slowly for about 10 minutes.
 Keep a safe distance from the vehicle in front.
-If the warning does not come back on, continue to drive normally and have the cooling system checked for proper fill and function.
+If the engine coolant temperature gauge does not go back to the overheat zone or an overheat DIC message does not display, continue to drive normally and have the cooling system checked for proper fill and function.

-If the warning continues, pull over, stop, and park the vehicle right away.
+If the engine coolant temperature gauge is still in the overheat zone or an overheat DIC message still displays, pull over, stop, and park the vehicle right away.
+If overheat messages appear repeatedly, see your dealer.

 If there is no sign of steam, idle the engine for three minutes while parked.
-If the warning is still displayed, turn off the engine until it cools down.
+If the engine coolant temperature gauge is still in the overheat zone or an overheat DIC message displays, turn off the engine until it cools down.